anvitha305/legv8sim/README.md

 # legv8sim - A LEG-V8 Simulator and Additional Tools for Debugging/Editing

+Check the [legv8sim.tex](https://github.com/anvitha305/legv8sim/blob/master/legv8sim.tex) file as an overview of the system's goals.

 ## [Version 1.0 Sublime Highlighting](https://github.com/anvitha305/legv8sim/releases/tag/sublime)
 Not really a version of the simulator, but rather Sublime editor's highlighting syntax defined so that I can use a particular parsing library that got put into a package.
 Future verison(s) will include support for more code editors to have LEG-V8 syntax highlighting.